dmitry1968/acoustics-toolbox/Kraken/readme.md

 The KRAKEN Field routines have also been pulled out into a separate directory to organize things a bit more cleanly.

+September 2020
+A user found inconsistent results between the Fortran and Matlab version of field.
+This was because they had applied array tilt and the Matlab version does not have that implemented.
+(The Fortran version does.)
+A test was added so that that is flagged as an error.

+October 2020
+All the references to the Twersky ice scatter model have been removed from both the code and the documentation.
+This capability had fallen out of repair decades ago and (in my opinion) was of minimal value.

+At some point, perhaps two years ago, I broke the Matlab version of the coupled mode code.
+I had added code that interpolated the ranges of new profiles based on a first and last range.
+However, that was generally not appropriate.
+The Fortran version remained as the default.
+This problem has been fixed and both codes produces the same results.
+This corrects resutls from at/tests/Gulf and at/tests/step when using the Matlab coupled mode code.